-- Australian Prime Minister Anthony Albanese announced a 10 billion Australian dollar ($7.22 billion) package to enhance the country's fuel security (per middleeasteye.net).
+This development falls within the broader context of Geopolitics activity in Middle East.
+Current reporting indicates: Australian Prime Minister Anthony Albanese has announced a 10 billion Australian dollar ($7.22bn) package to strengthen the country’s fuel security by boosting national stockpiles and creating a government-owned reserve.

 In response to the ongoing blockade in the Strait of Hormuz, Australian Prime Minister Anthony Albanese has unveiled a comprehensive plan to fortify the nation's fuel security.
 The $7.22 billion initiative aims to establish a government-owned reserve of approximately 1 billion litres of fuel.